mongodb-developer/SocialStats/README.md

     * DB_USERNAME:  the username for the MongoDB database you are using for development and testing
     * DB_PASSWORD: the password associated with the above account
     * CLUSTER_URI: the URI for your MongoDB cluster.
 For example:  cluster0-ffee0.mongodb.net
-    * STITCH_APP_ID: the ID of the Stitch app you are using for development and testing.
-For example:  twitterstats-asdf
+    * REALM_APP_ID: the ID of the Realm app you are using for development and testing.
+For example:  twitterstats-were
-    * URL: the URL for your Stitch app.
+    * URL: the URL for your Realm app.
 For example:  https://twitterstats-asdf.mongodbstitch.com

 ## Automated Tests